kerodkibatu/TelegramTextExtractor/README.md

 5. Specify the Output root path(if applicable) and paste the path to the chat export json.

+## Notice

+This program is part of a larger NLP project which you can get the details for over at my (Telegram)[t.me/dotnetWarrior], You can also check out my (Youtube)[youtube.com/@kerverse] for more content.

 ## Disclaimer

 TelegramTextExtractor is provided as-is, without any warranty.
 Use it responsibly and ensure compliance with Telegram's terms of service.